ShprAlex/SproutLife/readme/README_description.md

-Sprout Life combines simulated evolution with a focus on growth in complexity.
-Evolutionary algorithms have typically been used to focus in on a solution to a problem.
-We're interested in defining an open-endedproblem problem space where better more advanced solutions can always be found.
-We do this by set up an environment where organisms compete by evolving greater computational abilities.
+Sprout Life simulates evolution with a focus on growth in complexity.
+Our model shows how evolution can have continuous progress.
+It is fast, visually appealing, and easy to understand and extend.

 Sprout Life is implemented on top of Conway’s Game of Life.
 GOL is famous for creating self-organizing patterns that exhibit lifelike behaviors.
 Sprout Life treats these patterns like organisms and allows them to reproduce, mutate, and grow more advanced.